sreshaven/auto-trends-api/README.md

 1. Clone this repository to your local system using `git clone git@github.com:sreshaven/auto-trends-api.git` and change your current directory using `cd auto-trends-api/`

-2. Next, get the `auto_trends_api` image in order to start a container for the Flask App.
+2. Next, get the `auto_trends_api` image and `worker_api` image in order to start a container for the Flask App.
 There are two methods to do this:

-_Method #1_: Pull the existing image from Docker Hub using the command: `docker pull sreshaven/auto_trends_api:final`
+_Method #1_: Pull the existing images from Docker Hub using the commands: `docker pull sreshaven/auto_trends_api:final` and `docker pull sreshaven/worker_api:final`

 _Method #2_: Build the Docker image locally from the Dockerfile in the repository.
 To do this, first download the Auto Trends dataset located here: [https://www.epa.gov/automotive-trends/explore-automotive-trends-data#DetailedData](https://www.epa.gov/automotive-trends/explore-automotive-trends-data#DetailedData).
 Click on the blue button that says "Export Detailed Data by Manufacturer" (which is Table A-1 on the site) to download the file to your local system.
-Rename this file to `auto_trends_data.csv` and move this file to the homework08/ directory.
-In the homework08/ directory, use `docker build -t <username>/auto_trends_api:final .` and replace `<username>` with your username to build the image using the Dockerfile in the repository.
-In the docker-compose.yml file, change the line that says `image: sreshaven/auto_trends_api:final` by replacing `sreshaven` with your username.
+Rename this file to `auto_trends_data.csv` and move this file to the auto-trends-api/src/ directory.
+In the auto-trends-api/ directory, use `docker build -f docker/Dockerfile.wrk -t <username>/worker_api .` and replace `<username>` with your username to build the worker image using the Dockerfile in the repository.
+Use `docker build -f docker/Dockerfile.api -t sreshaven/auto_trends_api:final .` and replace `<username>` with your username to build the flask app image.
+In the docker-compose.yml file, change the lines that say `image: sreshaven/auto_trends_api:final` and `image: sreshaven/worker_api:final` by replacing `sreshaven` with your username.

-3. Then, make a directory in the `auto-trends-api/` directory to which the Redis database can mount a volume to by using `mkdir data`.
+3. Then, make a directory in the `auto-trends-api/` directory to which the Redis database can mount a volume to by using `mkdir docker/data/`.

-4. Lastly, to start up the Flask app in detached mode using the Docker Compose file in the repository, run `docker-compose up -d`.
+4. Lastly, to start up the Flask app in detached mode using the Docker Compose file in the repository, run `docker-compose -f docker/docker-compose.yml up -d`.

 Now, you can use the Flask app to inject the dataset into a Redis database and query the dataset using the routes and examples described in the section below.